open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ### Instrument a .NET application on Windows

-Before running the application, set the following environment variables:
+Before running your application, set the following environment variables:

 ```env
 COR_ENABLE_PROFILING=1